Starbucks employee fired after mocking stuttering customer

 The coffee chain says the behavior did not reflect the experience customers should have and the employee is no longer with Starbucks.

-A customer posted Sunday on Facebook that his friend stuttered when giving his name.
-He said the barista then made light of it verbally and then spelled the name with extra letters.
-The friend emailed Starbucks and was offered $5 as an apology, according to the post.
-Starbucks also said that was not the ideal response.
+A person on Facebook posted Sunday that his friend stuttered when giving his name, and that the barista made light of it verbally and then spelled the name with extra letters.
+The customer with the stutter emailed Starbucks and was offered $5 as an apology, according to the post.
+Starbucks said Thursday that was not the ideal response, and that it has since apologized to the person directly.

 In May, Starbucks held anti-racial bias training for thousands of U.S. employees after a worker at another Philadelphia store called police on two black men waiting for a friend.
 The incident was a major embarrassment.